The Brilliant Abyss

 5* review in The Telegraph

 If you’d like to order a copy in the UK do please consider ordering from my book shop at Bookshop.org.
 I am donating all proceeds from sales via Bookshop to the ocean conservation charity Sea Changers.

 You could also buy direct from Bloomsbury and get a 20% discount with the code OCEAN20.

-The cover art is my third collaboration with California-based artist Aaron John Gregory.
+The Brilliant Abyss artwork (UK cover and endpaper map and depth profile) is my third collaboration with California-based artist Aaron John Gregory.
 He also created the covers and interior illustrations for Spirals in Time and Eye of the Shoal, and I continue to be humbled, fascinated and honoured to work with him.